PowemNet/Duber/README.md

 needy-dev's screen.

 ### Architecture and how to get started ###
 Duber uses facebook messenger and firebase.
-When a user searches for the duber bot and finds it via facebook messenger, they can start messaging it.
+The flow can be found here : https://www.lucidchart.com/documents/edit/b8eccf7a-daf5-47f3-9d7d-349f05745f99/0 When a user searches for the duber bot and finds it via facebook messenger, they can start messaging it.
 Duber Facebook page: https://www.facebook.com/duberbot/ When a message is sent to the bot, Facebook's graphAPI send the message to a webhook, hosted on firebase.